BDC Hamburger Icon

 1. Find social media influencers in your niche.

 The right influencer is crucial to your social media marketing campaign’s success.
-While Kim Kardashian may have nearly 75 million X (formerly Twitter) followers, they may not be the ideal audience for your office chairs.
+While Kim Kardashian may have over 75 million X (formerly Twitter) followers, they may not be the ideal audience for your office chairs.

 2. Build a solid relationship with social media influencers.

-Depending on their fame, influencers can receive hundreds or thousands of daily requests for content mentions and brand relationships.
+Depending on their level of fame, influencers can receive hundreds or thousands of daily requests for content mentions and brand relationships.
 It’s crucial that they know who you are before you ask them to check out your product.

 Building influencer relationships takes time, but it’s worth it.
 Here’s how to get started: